The present benchmark was conducted on 2025-06-11 on a Macbook Pro M4

 repeatedely in simulated datasets, show that the fio

-package functions are faster than the equivalent base R functions.
-This
+package functions are faster than other implementations.
+This improved

-improved performance can make a substantial difference in larger
+performance can make a substantial difference in larger analyses, making

 The tests were run on a simulated matrix, and each test was repeated 100 times to account for variability.
 Please note that the results of this benchmarking analysis are dependent on the specific test datasets used and the hardware on which the algorithms were run.
 Therefore, the results should be interpreted in the context of these specific conditions.